CursorwebGames/2DExtremeMiniGolf/README.md

 # Extreme Mini Golf
 Like the game pigeon golf, but with more fun!

+You can play the github hosted game here: https://cursorwebgames.github.io/2DExtremeMiniGolf/

 ## Mechanics
 - Wall
     - Moving Wall